PDF Download

 Dr Rajeswari (Raji) Pillai Rajagopalan was the Director of the Centre for Security, Strategy and Technology (CSST) at the Observer Research Foundation, New Delhi.
 Dr ...

-Pulkit Mohan is the Head of Forums at ORF.
-She is responsible for the ideation curation and execution of ORFs flagship conferences.
+Pulkit Mohan is the Head of Forums at the Observer Research Foundation, where she leads the ideation, curation, and execution of the institution’s flagship conferences ...